Bells Bend Farms 2019 Member Agreement

 Community Supported Agriculture (CSA) is a relationship between our farm and you as our customer.
 Rather than simply purchasing food, our customers become “members” of this CSA farm who receive a portion of the farm’s harvest.

-Our CSA program runs for 30 weeks, from May to December.
+Our CSA program runs for 30 weeks, from about mid May to early December.
 Members are responsible for showing up at the pick-up site each week to pick up your share of freshly harvested produce.
 You will generally receive about 1/2 bushel of vegetables during peak season.
 Detailed information regarding pick-up is discussed below in Section 3.
 Variety and quantity may vary, as described below in Section 2.

 B. Our Growing Practices